chawax/nestjs-codelab/codelab/nestjs.md

   // Enables global behaviors on incoming DTO app.useGlobalPipes(
     new ValidationPipe({
-      whitelist: true, // Only expose attributes wille be accepted on incoming DTO
+      whitelist: true, // Only exposed attributes will be accepted on incoming DTO
       transform: true, // Automatically converts attributes from incoming DTO when possible
       transformOptions: { enableImplicitConversion: true },
     }),